drakewang2000/ADS-Fall2023-Project2-ShinyApp-Group7/README.md

 ![screenshot](doc/figs/main_fig.png)

+**Project Summary**: In this project, we utilize the Hazard Mitigation Assistance (HMA) Projects dataset from FEMA to design a Shiny app.
+This app assists American residents in disaster preparedness and offers insights for the government on future fund allocation and disaster response strategies.

 In this second project of GR5243 Applied Data Science, we developed a *Exploratory Data Analysis and Visualization* shiny app using **Federal Emergency Management Agency (FEMA)'s dataset**.
 In particular, this project delved into the dataset of FEMA's funded projects (financial obligation to grantee) under the Hazard Mitigation Assistance (HMA) grant programs.
  See [Project 2 Description](doc/project2_desc.md) for more details.